-Scientists found a mechanism in diatoms that could be contributing to this change in the rate of carbon uptake.
+Scientists found a mechanism in diatoms that could be contributing to their reduced rate of carbon uptake.
 Ocean water pH, at the current levels, causes diatoms to turn off their internal carbon processing plants (CCM).
-When CO_2 is elevated the diatoms shut off carbon intake via cAMP signals.
+When $CO_2$ is elevated the diatoms shut off carbon intake via cAMP signals.
 The cAMP is a protein-signalling process that turns on CCM genes, which then shut off the need to take in as much carbon, and conserve vital energy.
-So, less carbon is taken out of the atmosphere, because less is taken up in the ocean.
-[15] If carbon levels continue to rise, it makes sense that diatom populations rise too.
+So, less carbon is taken out of the atmosphere, because less is taken up in the ocean.[16]
+If carbon levels continue to rise, it makes sense that diatom populations rise too.
 And diatoms are indeed, increasing magnificently, but the uptake of carbon is not.

-On the other hand, as ocean acidity increases, seawater contains fewer carbonate ions, robbing them of the building materials for shells or skeletons made of CaCO3.
-Production of their structures can slow and the breakdown of existing CaCO3 parts can speed up.
-Reduced supplies of nutrients such as (Si), can affect the ability to uptake the needed calcium.[16]
-Laboratory studies have shown the rate of calcification could slow 30 to 50% in some marine organisms.[17]
+On the other hand, as ocean acidity increases (pH decrease), seawater contains fewer carbonate ions, robbing Coccolithophores of the building materials for shells or skeletons made of $CaCO_3$ .
+Production of their structures can slow and the breakdown of existing $CaCO_3$ parts can speed up.
+Reduced supplies of nutrients such as (Si), can affect the ability to uptake the needed calcium (Ca).[17]
+Laboratory studies have shown the rate of calcification could slow 30 to 50% in some marine organisms.[18]
 In that case, carbon, along with the nutrients like silica and calcium, would sink to the bottom removing it from circulation at a faster rate.
 This leaves less building material in the global carbon processing plant.